scrapy-plugins/scrapy-splash/README.rst

    Order `725` is just before `HttpProxyMiddleware` (750) in default scrapy settings. `725` is also after ``CookiesMiddleware`` (700);
    this allows Scrapy to handle cookies.

+   HttpCompressionMiddleware priority should be changed inorder to allow advanced response processing; see https://github.com/scrapy/scrapy/issues/1895 for details.

 3. Set a custom ``DUPEFILTER_CLASS``::